Step by step guide to buying

 Buying your own home is usually the largest purchase you will make in your life.
 Whether you're a first time buyer or an experienced property purchaser, take a look at our step by step guide below.

 Think about what your ‘must haves’ and ‘nice to haves’ are before you start your search.
 How many bedrooms do you need?
 Does it need to be close to quality schools?
 What about transport links?
-It is unlikely that you'll find a property with everything on your list that's also within your budget, so be prepared to compromise and be flexible.
+It is unlikely that you'll find a property with everything on your list of wants that's also within your budget, so be prepared to compromise and be flexible.

 Every home buyer needs to work within a budget, so it's important to set this before you start looking.
 If you require a mortgage to help fund your purchase then we advise you to consult with a bank or mortgage broker to understand your purchasing budget in full.
 Knowing how much you can comfortably afford can save lots of time and potentially heartache later on.
 Lenders will take into account your income and whether you have enough funds to cover the required deposit, purchase-related costs and ongoing mortgage repayments.